Mission & Goals

 The mission of the Georgia Southern University Dietetic Internship (DI) is to prepare students for leadership and service in the field of dietetics.
 Consistent with the mission of Georgia Southern University, this supervised practice program prepares students to become successful entry-level registered dietitians who embrace the values of integrity, collaboration, commitment to lifelong learning, wellness, and social responsibility.

 Program Goals & Objectives

 Prepare program graduates to be successful entry-level registered dietitians in the fields of community nutrition or school nutrition.*

 - At least 80% of program interns complete program/degree requirements within 18 months (150% of program length).

 - Eighty percent of program graduates take the CDR credentialing exam for dietitian nutrition within 12 months of program completion.

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-- Of graduates who seek employment, 70% are employed in nutrition and dietetics or related fields within 12 months.
+- Of graduates who seek employment, 70% are employed in nutrition and dietetics or related fields within 12 months of graduation.

 - Eighty percent or more of program graduates will be rated as satisfactory by employers.